 Already with thousands of civilian casualties and a massive displacement event, the UN estimates that 28 million people will need humanitarian assistance within Ukraine.

-RHUs ensuring distribution of essential services in Poland
+RHUs ensuring distribution of essential services as Blue Dots in Poland

 500 units delivered to support national response in Czechia